This article may contain compensated links. Please read disclaimer for more info.

 HEALTH & HYGIENE: Most of all, we expect to see a change in is the levels of hygiene and self-awareness from travelers.
 Probably wearing masks in public transportation or crowded places will be a new normal just like in Asia that when you’re sick and if you must go out you wear a mask to not spread germs.

-Health insurances like SafetyWing’s Remote Health Program, which covers the testing and treatment of coronavirus, will be very interesting to consider for future trips abroad.
+Health insurances like SafetyWing’s Remote Health Program will be very interesting to consider for future trips abroad.

 FLIGHTS & TRAINS TO PARIS: Passengers should expect an increase in fares with airlines or trains having to operate with reduced capacity due to a lower request or to leave middle-row seats unoccupied to maintain a distance between passengers.